srfrnk/jabos/README.md

 They also have a `Latest Commit`(`latestCommit`) status containing the latest `git` commit id found and a `Built Commit`(`builtCommit`) status containing the `git` commit id last built.

+### Image Reuse

+Build images in DEV/QA only and reuse when commit is promoted to other environments.
+To mark a [`DockerImage`](https://srfrnk.github.io/jabos/#crd-DockerImage) for reuse of an image built in another environnement add `build: false` to the spec.

+### Promoted Commits

+It's possible to bind an environment to a specific commit rather than to a branch.
+This allows promoting specific commits to environments avoiding the need to merge and maintain an an environment branch.
+Together with [Image Reuse](#image-reuse) this allow deploying artifacts built and tested through another environment.
+To use a promoted commit set the [`GitRepository`](https://srfrnk.github.io/jabos/#crd-GitRepository) spec property `promotedCommit` to the commit ID and **remove** the `branch` property.

 ### Jsonnet example

 Create a file `example.jsonnet`: